Educational Game Definition

 History of Educational Games

 Early game based learning was predominantly text based with only minimal, if any, multimedia content (visuals and sound).
-Much as with all video games and digital multimedia content, this was largely due to technical constraints associated with the computers of the time.
+Much as with all video games and multimedia content, this was largely due to technical constraints associated with the computers of the time.

 Raising Awareness of Social Issues With Educational Games